-Philosophy 240: Symbolic Logic Fall 2009 Mondays, Wednesdays, Fridays: 9am - 9:50am Hamilton College Russell Marcus rmarcus1@hamilton.edu Class 31 - November 9 Translation Using Relational Predicates I (§8.6) I. Introducing Relational Predicates Consider:
+Philosophy 240: Symbolic Logic Fall 2010 Mondays, Wednesdays, Fridays: 9am - 9:50am Hamilton College Russell Marcus rmarcus1@hamilton.edu

+Class 32 - November 10 Translation Using Relational Predicates I (§8.6)

+I. Introducing Relational Predicates

+Consider:

 Bob is taller than Charles.
 Andrew is taller than Bob.
 For any x, y and z, if x is taller than y and y is taller than z, then x is taller than z.
 So, Andrew is taller than Charles.

 The conclusion should follow logically, but how do we translate the predicates?
-If we only have monadic (1-place) predicates, like the ones we have so far considered, we have to translate the two first sentences with two different predicates: Bob is taller than Charles: Tb Andrew is taller than Bob: Ya We really want a predicate that takes two objects.
+If we only have monadic (1-place) predicates, like the ones we have so far considered, we have to translate the two first sentences with two different predicates:

+Bob is taller than Charles: Tb Andrew is taller than Bob: Ya

+We really want a predicate that takes two objects.
 This is called a dyadic predicate.
+For examples:

-For examples: Txy: x is taller than y Kxy: x knows y Bxy: x believes y Dxy: x does y We can have three-place predicates too, called triadic predicates: Gxyz: x gives y to z Kxyz: x kisses y in z Bxyz: x is between y and z We can construct four-place and higher-place predicates.
+Txy: x is taller than y Kxy: x knows y Bxy: x believes y Dxy: x does y

+We can have three-place predicates too, called triadic predicates:

+Gxyz: x gives y to z Kxyz: x kisses y in z Bxyz: x is between y and z

+We can construct four-place and higher-place predicates.
 All predicates which take more than one object are called relational, or polyadic.
+We have a choice as to how to regiment relations.
+Consider:

+Andrés loves Beatriz'

+We could regiment it in monadic predicate logic:

+La

+In that case, 'a' stands for Andrés, and 'L' stands for the property of loving Beatriz.
+But, if we want to use 'L' to stand for the property of loving, it will have to take two objects: the lover and the lovee.

+We can introduce a relational predicate, 'Lxy', which means that x loves y.
+Then, we regiment the sentence:

+Lab

+Similarly, consider:

+Camila gave David the earring.

+We could use a predicate 'Gx', meaning that x gives David the earring.
+But it is better to use a predicate 'Gxyz', meaning that x gives y to z.
+Then, the sentence becomes:

+Gcde

+By using a relational predicate, we reveal more logical structure.
+The more logical structure we reveal, the more we can facilitate inferences.

 By introducing relational predicates, we have extended our language.

-We are now using a language I called F, for Full First-Order Predicate Logic, rather than M. For the purposes of this course, the differences between F and M are minor.
+We are now using a language I called F, for Full First-Order Predicate Logic, rather than M.

+For the purposes of this course, the differences between F and M are minor.

 The only significant difference in the formation rules is in the construction of atomic formulas, at step 1.
-But, there are significant differences in the properties of the proof theories we will introduce in those languages.
-Call a theory decidable when one can determine, by an effective (or algorithmic) method whether it is a theorem.
-The theory based on \mathbf{M} is decidable, while the theory based on \mathbf{F} is undecidable.
-Philosophy 240: Symbolic Logic, Prof. Marcus; Translation Using Relational Predicates I, page 2 Formation rules for wffs of F 1.
-An n-place predicate followed by n terms is a wff.
+But, beyond this course, the differences between \mathbf{M} and \mathbf{F} are significant; we have breached a barrier. \mathbf{M} admits of a decision procedure.

+If a theory admits of a decision procedure, there is a way of deciding, for any given formula, whether it is a theorem or not.

+F is not decidable.

+There are formulas for which there are no effective methods for deciding whether they are theorems or not.

+II.
+Relations: Syntax and Semantics

+The shift from M to F requires just a small adjustment to the first of the syntactic rules.

+Formation rules for wffs of F